Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/TESTING.md

 `$.post(url, data).done(function() {location.reload();});`

-- Issue: The subtotal calculation was not displaying in the shopping bag.
+- Issue: The subtotal calculation was not displayed in the shopping bag.

 - Fix: After investigation, I realised the structure of my html table was incorrect.
 I rearranged the html code and used the code snippet below to correctly calculate the subtotal of each item in the shopping bag.